bugsbrog/Raven-Lunatix/README.md

 # Raven-Lunatix
-### Raven Lunatix is a rock shop in Alpine Wyoming
+### Raven Lunatix is a rock shop in Alpine Wyoming that specializes in all things rocks - loose stones, carvings, geodes, points, crystals, fossils, decorative rocks, jewelry and gift items!
 <h3 align="left">Languages and Tools:</h3>

 <p align="left">